felixdivo/personal-website/_pages/projects.md

 permalink: /projects/
 description: >
   I work as a freelance software engineer, mainly for Android apps.
-  Here is a selection of the applications I developed for various clients.
+  Here is a selection of some applications I developed for various clients.
 footnote: All licenses and trademarks are the property of their respective owners.
 nav: true
 nav_order: 2